pyrk/pyrk/doc/overview.rst

 The PRKE
 ---------

-The point reactor kinetics equations are implemented.
+The point reactor kinetics equations are implemented in this software as a suite of pdes.
+These are solved using the integration tools in the scipy package.

 Lumped Parameter TH
 -------------------

-TH is represented in 1-D
+TH is represented in 1-D, lumped paramter model, by default.
+That is, components that make up the reactor system are treated as material lumps and the system is treated as a thermal circuit.

 Material Library
 ------------------